gurugio/lowlevelprogramming-university/README.md

   * There are many Youtubers uploading Rust course but I enjoyed this course most.
   * He has been uploading the latest news for Rust.
 It's worth subscribing.
 * [Rust for Linux](https://github.com/Rust-for-Linux)
-  * See the example sources and check how Rust will get into the Linux kernel
+  * See the example sources and check how Rust got into the Linux kernel

-## <a name="Applications"></a>Applications
+## Applications

-### <a name="Hardware-Firmware"></a>Hardware && Firmware
+### Hardware and Firmware

 If you want to be an embedded systems engineer, it would be best to start from a simple hardware kit, rather than starting with the latest ARM chipset.

 * [Arduino Start Kit](https://www.arduino.cc/)
-  * There are many series of Arduinos but "Arduino Start Kit" has the most simple processor(Atmega328P) and guide book
+  * There are many series of Arduinos but "Arduino Start Kit" has the most simple processor(ATmega328P) and guide book
-  * Atmega328P has an 8-bit core which is a good place to start digital circuit design and firmware development.
+  * ATmega328P has an 8-bit core which is a good place to start digital circuit design and firmware development.
   * You don't need to know how to draw schematics and layouts and assemble the chips.
   * But you do need to know how to read schematics and understand how the chips are connected.
   * Firmware developers should be able to read the schematics and figure out how to send data to the target device.
   * Follow the guide book!
 * [8086 manual](https://edge.edx.org/c4x/BITSPilani/EEE231/asset/8086_family_Users_Manual_1_.pdf)
-  * If you're a beginner to x86 architecture, 8086 is also very good guide for processor architecture and 80x86 assembly
+  * If you're a beginner to x86 architecture, 8086 is also very good guide for processor architecture and x86 assembly
 * [80386 manual](http://css.csail.mit.edu/6.858/2015/readings/i386.pdf)
   * Best guide for protected mode and paging mechanism of 80x86 processor
   * Web version: https://pdos.csail.mit.edu/6.828/2011/readings/i386/toc.htm